-Indian decacorn Byju’s CEO talks about future acquisitions, coronavirus, and international expansion – TechCrunch
+Indian decacorn Byju’s CEO talks about future acquisitions, coronavirus and international expansion – TechCrunch

 Another phenomenon that the pandemic has kickstarted in India is some consolidation in the edtech startup space.
 Byju’s itself acquired WhiteHat Jr., an 18-month-old startup that teaches coding skills to students, for $300 million.

-TechCrunch has reported that the startup is engaging with several more startups including Indian firm Doubtnut, which through its app allows students to take a picture of a math problem and delivers step-by-step solution.
+TechCrunch has reported that the startup is engaging with several more startups, including Indian firm Doubtnut, which through its app allows students to take a picture of a math problem and delivers a step-by-step solution.

-Here’s what Byju’s had to say about that: “The long-term potential of the sector is at an all-time high. […] We are looking for companies that can add strong product components to either our existing userbase or potential new customers in new markets, or companies that can give us some kind of distribution so that we get a headstart to launch in a new market — especially English speaking markets.”
+Here’s what Raveendran had to say about that: “The long-term potential of the sector is at an all-time high. […] We are looking for companies that can add strong product components to either our existing user base or potential new customers in new markets, or companies that can give us some kind of distribution so that we get a head start to launch in a new market — especially English speaking markets.”

 “You will hear of a few more acquisitions from us.
 We are exploring some of them very seriously,” he added.
-The future acquisitions will again be all-cash deals, Byju said, as he “values equity more than others.”
+The future acquisitions will again be all-cash deals, Raveendran said, as he “values equity more than others.”

-On IPO, fundraise, and international expansion
+On IPO, fundraise and international expansion

 Byju’s isn’t looking to go public for at least two years, the chief executive said.
 “We have strong business fundamentals; we have been able to find the right balance between high-growth and sustainable growth and created a very profitable model in such a short period of time.
 But we have not seriously thought about the public listing,” he added.